ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 </Accordion>
 ```

 How do we communicate this change from the `<Accordion>` component to its child components?

+### The Context API

 You could "lift state up" and use props everywhere, or you could use the context API which was made to solve this problem.

 Under the hood, the context API is just a JavaScript [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) object that holds key-value pairs.

 First you have to set the context in the parent component using `setContext` which accepts a key and a value: